sparker888/wri-case-study/src/app/page.md

 _B.
 Improve Information Organization & Event Registration_

 _C.
-Design a system for Easy Replication year after year to have an Archive_
+Support Replication & Archival of Past Events using a Clonable Codebase_

 ### Improved Design for Usability and Branding